Tis’ the season to be … SAFE! Deck the halls with boughs of safety!

 • Attention Businesses and Building Owners – Live vegetation/decorative materials (ie Christmas trees, wreaths etc) are prohibited in places of assembly (bars, restaurants, churches, etc).
 There are exceptions, but business and building owners should contact the Bureau of Fire Prevention for those exceptions PRIOR to adding a live tree to their holiday decorations.

 • Disposing of your tree – Never put tree branches or needles in a fireplace or wood-burning stove.
 When the tree becomes dry, discard it promptly.
-The best way to dispose of your tree is by having the City’s recycling service pick it up on your designated pick up day.
+The best way to dispose of your tree is by having the City pick it up on your designated garbage pick-up day.
+Trees must be free of decoration to qualify for pick-up.

 • Holiday lights – Indoors or out, only use lights that have been tested by an approved testing laboratory for safety, such as UL.
 All lights should be inspected for frayed wires, bare spots, broken or cracked sockets or excessive wear before plugging them in and discard any damaged lights.
 Avoid stringing more than three light strands together.